seel-channel/helpers/README.md

 <br>

 - ### **OpacityTransition Widget:**
-  Show or hide a Widget with an opacity transition from a Boolean variable.
+  Show or hide a Widget with an **Fade Transition** from a Boolean variable.

 ```dart
     bool visible = true;